Vocal register: Vocal pedagogy

 If a singer holds any of these factors constant and interferes with their progressive state of change, their laryngeal function tends to become static and eventually breaks occur, with obvious changes of tone quality.
 These breaks are often identified as register boundaries or as transition areas between registers.
 The distinct change or break between registers is called a passaggio or a ponticello.

 Vocal pedagogists teach that, with study, a singer can move effortlessly from one register to another with ease and consistent tone.
 Registers can even overlap while singing.
 Teachers who prefer the theory of "blending registers" usually help students through the "passage" from one register to another by hiding their "lift" (where the voice changes).
 However, many pedagogists disagree with this distinction of boundaries, blaming such breaks on vocal problems which have been created by a static laryngeal adjustment that does not permit the necessary changes to take place.
 This difference of opinion has affected the different views on vocal registration.

+Three register split

+The prevailing practice within vocal pedagogy is to divide both men and women's voices into three registers.
+Men's voices are designated chest, head, and falsetto, and women's voices are chest, middle, and head.
+However, this way of classifying registers is not universally accepted with many vocal pedagogists criticising the terms chest register and head register for being confusing.
+These pedagogists argue that discussion of registers being produced in the chest or the head is nonsensical, since all registers originate in laryngeal function.
+They further argue that the vibratory sensations which are felt in these areas are resonance phenomena and should be described in terms related to resonance, not to registers.
+Consequently, they prefer the terms chest voice and head voice and view many of the problems described as register problems as actually problems of resonance adjustment.
+This helps to explain the multiplicity of registers which some vocal pedagogists advocate.

+Glottal configurations

+Various types of chest or head noises can be made in different registers of the voice.
+This happens through differing vibratory patterns of the vocal folds and manipulation of the laryngeal muscles.
+Chest voice and head voice can be considered the simplest registers to differentiate between.
+However, there are other sounds, or timbres, that a voice can make through physical changes in vocal fold vibrations and muscular changes in the laryngeal muscles.
+These timbres are known as glottal configurations and exist on a continuum that is more complex than singing purely in chest voice and head voice.
+A glottal configuration is the area in which the vocal folds come together when phonating.
+These configurations happen according to the intersection of two phenomena: adduction and abduction of the glottis (adduction when the posterior of the glottis is closed, and abduction is when it is open) and activation of the thyroarytenoid muscle (activated for chest, not activated for falsetto).
+During adduction, the interarytenoid muscle is engaged.
+The glottal configurations existing on this continuum are therefore: